 All families have been assigned a carpool number.
 This number must be clearly displayed in the front windshield on the driver's side.
+Please leave the number on your dash until your child has gotten in the car.

 Parking Assignments Front Parking Lot - Last Name A - M